-This is a waterfront farm with a B&B that is a replica of Mount Vernon, and features tributes to George Washington throughout th grounds.
+This is a waterfront farm with a B&B that is a replica of Mount Vernon, and features tributes to George Washington throughout the grounds.
 The farm is located on a geothermal field and features a labyrinth, plenty of space to relax and explore, and thousands of lavender plants along with millions of wildflowers!
-The gift shop features lavender-themed items, as well as many paying tribute to George Washington and his family.
+The gift shop features lavender-themed items, as well as items paying tribute to George Washington and his family.

 Dungeness Valley attractions and things to do

 Here are some of the sights to see in and around the town of Sequim.
-These can extend your stay, whether a quick getaway or long weekend.
+These can extend your stay, whether a quick getaway or a long weekend.

-Olympic Discovery Trail (ODT) long the northern edge of the Olympia Peninsula is a national regional trail that combines railroad right-of-way, rural corridors, low traffic side roads, and highway shoulder.
+Olympic Discovery Trail (ODT) along the northern edge of the Olympia Peninsula is a national regional trail that combines railroad right-of-way, rural corridors, low traffic side roads, and highway shoulder.
 Beginning at the town of Port Townsend, the ODT stretches westward to the Pacific Coast and the tribal community of La Push.
 It is the westernmost segment of the Great American Rail Trail, which extends across the United States from coast to coast.
 The trail is suitable for runners, walkers, and non-motorized traffic, including equestrians in some sections.
-The ODT is still underdevelopment and will eventually cover a distance of 130 miles, more than 80 of which are in place.
+The ODT is still under development and will eventually cover a distance of 130 miles, more than 80 of which are in place.

 - Highlights of the ODT include Discovery Bay, Sequim Bay, the rural Dungeness River area, Port Angeles waterfront, Elwha River, the north shore of Lake Crescent, and the forested landscape of the western Olympic Peninsula.